Elizabeth Bergman

 B.A. in Psychology, Auburn University (1996)

 I have been on the faculty in the Gerontology Institute at Ithaca College since 2008.
-I teach Aging Studies majors (B.A. and B.S. students), minors, and students who are taking one or more courses in aging to complement their studies in other fields.
-I find it incredibly gratifying to accompany students in their exploration of issues, concepts, and theories that will most assuredly impact their lives in many ways - personally, professionally, and otherwise.
+I find it incredibly gratifying to accompany students in their exploration of issues, concepts, and theories that will most assuredly impact their lives both personally and professionally.
 Every course I teach has an experiential learning component of some kind.
 By way of example, students in my courses have:

 • engaged in the Ages & Stages in Our Community intergenerational case study project with community elders and second graders at South Hill Elementary.